thiswillbeyourgithub/repeng/README.md

-# repeng fork
+# repeng - Research Fork

+**This is an experimental repo where I experiment with [repeng](https://github.com/vgel/repeng).**

+**It was made to organise the investigation mentioned [in this issue](https://github.com/vgel/repeng/issues/27).**

-** NOTE: keep in mind that this is an experimental repo, and a WIP actively maintained.
+**NOTE: keep in mind that this is an experimental repo, and a WIP actively maintained.
 I'm doing this to keep track of what I do.
 Don't hesitate to reach out for any remarks!
 But don't expect my code to be always coherent etc**

-This is a fork of [repeng](https://github.com/vgel/repeng/) made to organise the investigation mentioned [in this issue](https://github.com/vgel/repeng/issues/27).

 Specifically, things I intend to do are: